gitlabhq/omnibus-gitlab/doc/settings/redis.md

 ## SSL certificates

-If you are using custom SSL certificates for Redis, be sure to add them to the [trusted certificates](../settings/ssl.md#install-custom-public-certificates).
+If you're using custom SSL certificates for Redis, be sure to add them to the [trusted certificates](../settings/ssl.md#install-custom-public-certificates).

 ## Renamed commands